henriksson-lab/blast-rs/README.md

   2. Combined multi-query lookup table — scan subject truly once for all queries (would close the remaining multi-query gap: 0.68s vs NCBI's 0.41s)
   3. blastp finds extra hits — our ungapped extension scores differ by 1-2 points from NCBI, catching slightly more seeds

+**There are many more gaps.
+Don't use this code for production yet!**

 ## This is an LLM-mediated faithful (hopefully) translation, not the original code!